 The most successful students are persistent, following-up often with busy employers.
 They dress professionally when visiting employers in person and offer a simple resume with their applications.
 They remain as flexible as possible with their weeknight and weekend schedules and regularly check our job postings for the most attractive jobs.

-- Appendix A - On-Campus Job Posting
+- Appendix A - Job Posting Form

 - Appendix B - Student Appointment Form